Compensatory Time > Time Off > Current Employees > HRS Home

 Payment Guidelines

-State compensatory time is earned at straight time at the end of the work week when the total number of hours recorded on the weekly timesheet as worked plus the total number of hours of paid leave or paid holidays exceeds 40 hours in one workweek.
+State compensatory time is earned at straight time at the end of the work week when the total number of hours recorded as worked plus the total number of hours of paid time off or paid holidays exceeds 40 hours in one workweek.
 State compensatory time expires within 12 months of the week it was earned.

-Part-time exempt employees may accrue state compensatory time for the number of hours that exceed the hours for which they are appointed, if the hours worked and hours of other paid leave and/or paid holiday time exceed the number of hours for which he or she is appointed.
-A part-time exempt employee who works hours in excess of their appointed work hours can either be paid for the hours worked or earns state compensatory time.
+Part-time exempt - employees may accrue state compensatory time for the number of hours that exceed the hours for which they are appointed, if the hours worked and hours of other paid time off and/or paid holiday time exceed the number of hours for which he or she is appointed.

-Part-time non-exempt employees may not accrue state compensatory time if the hours worked and hours of other paid leave and/or paid holiday time do not exceed 40 in a workweek.
+Part-time non-exempt - employees may not accrue state compensatory time if the hours worked and hours of other paid time off and/or paid holiday time do not exceed 40 in a workweek.
 Part-time non-exempt employees must be paid for the hours worked over their appointed work hours; they may not accrue state compensatory time.

 Earning of State Compensatory Time on Holidays